ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**3.0.4**

+- General stability patch for StatHooks.
+	- IL patches should now be less fragile in general, and slightly less prone to breaking if another mod gets to modify RecalculateStats first.
+	- Added a handful of new hook locations (baseShieldAdd, baseMoveSpeedAdd, baseAttackSpeedAdd).
+	- Fixes an issue with strange and incorrect behavior on both health modifiers.
+- Added the concmd t2_stat for debugging StatHooks.

 **3.0.3**

 - Additional fixes for legacy code.
 Should resolve NetConfig missing entry kicks.